 Book your insurance

 It’s so important you book travel insurance, and you should do it as soon as you book your holiday too.
 That’s because it’s not just about cover while you are away, you’re also partly paying for cover in case you can’t go on your trip.
-And that could happen any time, so don’t leave it too late.

-Three more quick things on travel insurance
+A few more quick things on travel insurance

 Do read the policy documents to check exactly what you’re covered for.
 A few years ago I wasn’t covered for coming back early from the USA when I hurt my back as this was categorised as curtailment – and only unused costs were covered, not new costs.
 So though my original flight home was refunded, the more expensive one I did take wasn’t.

-You must declare any preexisting medical conditions.
+in addition, you must declare any preexisting medical conditions.
 If you get ill and the insurance company discovers you didn’t declare you’ve had treatment – even if it’s not for the thing you’re ill with on holiday – they will likely reject your claim.
 It can be more expensive to find a policy if you have been ill before, but it really is worth getting the right one.

-And if you’re going to take two or more trips in a year, annual insurance could work out more cost effective.
+And if you’re going to take two or more trips in a year, annual insurance could work out more cost-effective.
 The problem you get here is do you need to get just European cover, or are you likely to go worldwide.
 If there’s a strong chance of the latter then make sure you get cover for this.
 And don’t forget things like winter sports too if you are going to need that cover.

 Look for extra legal protections such as ATOL and ABTA